Catherine Chipembere

 Catherine Mary Ajizinga Chipembere (b 1935) is a Malawian gender activist and politician.
-She was born in 1935 in Malawi.
-She was the wife of Malawian nationalist Henry Masauko Chipembere and is the mother of the internationally known jazz artist Masauko Chipembere Jr. She was exiled to the US from Malawi together with her husband, and later returned to Malawi and was the first woman elected to Malawi Parliament.
-She currently works with AIDS orphans and runs twelve pre-schools, serving more than 1,000 AIDS orphans.
+She was elected as the first female member of the Malawian parliament.
+She was the wife of Malawian nationalist Henry Masauko Chipembere and is the mother of the jazz artist Masauko Chipembere Jr. She was exiled to the US from Malawi together with her husband, and later returned to Malawi and was the first woman elected to Malawi Parliament.
+She worked with AIDS orphans and ran twelve pre-schools, serving more than 1,000 AIDS orphans.
 She also runs a women's knitting cooperative in Mangochi.

 Early life

-Chipembere attended secondary school during a time when education was not considered a priority for Malawian girls.
-She won a scholarship to study domestic science in England.
-She met and married the Malawi nationalist Henry Masauko Chipembere when she returned to Malawi.
+Chipembere was born in Domasi in 1935 in Malawi.
+Her father was a teacher.
+She met her future husband when they both attended Blantyre Secondary School during a time when education was not considered a priority for Malawian girls.
+She won a scholarship to study domestic science at Bath Domestic Science College in England.
+She met and married the Malawi nationalist Henry Masauko Chipembere in 1957 when she returned to Malawi.
+He became a leading activist and she helped other women make clothes as part of developing the community.
 She fled with their seven children to the United States under exile, after the dictatorial Kamuzu Banda severed their relationship with her husband.
 Masauko Chipembere died in the United States in 1975 from diabetes.
 Chipembere went on to pursue and earn a bachelor's degree in early childhood education from the University of California at Los Angeles.
 She also operated a childcare facility in her home and raised her own children.